SchwabischesBauernbrot/SecretArcade/Arcade-Api.md

  # Draw text in a specific position, IS CLEARED WHEN NORMAL Print() IS USED
  Text(x, y, string)

+ # Remove all text from the screen
+ ClearText ()

+ # Print text to the screen (terminal style)
+ Print (string text)
+NOTE THAT THIS WILL CLEAR TEXT PRINTED BY THE Text() FUNCTION!

  # Swaps drawing buffer, Use this to display your draw commands
  DisplayGraphics()